riskportal/network-tutorial/docs/6_visualization.md

 ### Plot the Annotated Network

-The `plot_network()` method draws the full network, automatically applying visual styles based on enrichment results.
+The `plot_network()` method draws the full network, automatically applying visual styles based on overrepresentation results.
 This is the most common way to visualize domain significance directly on the graph.

 ```python
 plotter.plot_network()